jasone/sqlive/docs/docs.md

 However, in practice, the number of repetition is often going to be 0 or 1 (0 for removal).
 Also note that for ephemeral streams (which will be introduced later), that number is always 1.

-You can check the status of every connection at all times with the option `--sessions`:
+You can check the status of every connection at all times with the option '--sessions':

 ```$ sqlive --sessions --data /tmp/test.db
 6050    /negative_balance/      CONNECTED
 ```

 We can see that our connection is live.
-You can decide to disconnect a sessions with the option `--disconnect`, but note that sessions will automatically disconnect in case of a problem.
+You can decide to disconnect a sessions with the option '--disconnect', but note that sessions will automatically disconnect in case of a problem.
-The option `--reconnect`, restarts the session where it started to fail and sends all the data that was missed since the disconnection.
+The option '--reconnect', restarts the session where it started to fail and sends all the data that was missed since the disconnection.

 Let's see what happens when the data changes:

 ```$ echo "delete from customer where c_custkey = 11;" | sqlive --data /tmp/test.db
 ```

-And see the effect in `/tmp/negative_balance`:
+And see the effect in '/tmp/negative\_balance':

 ```$ tail /tmp/negative_balance
 ...